-HS is primarily a disease of the skin, and it is likely you will have a visit with a dermatologist if you have been diagnosed with HS.
+HS is primarily a disease of the skin, and it is likely you will be referred to a dermatologist if you have been diagnosed with HS.
 While there is still some uncertainty about the exact mechanism of how HS develops, it is currently thought to be a disease of the hair follicles in areas of the body that contain apocrine sweat glands.
 Body sites most affected include the underarms, chest, buttocks and groin.